melvin2111/FitFactChain/README.md

 Here users can post their diet/health tips or whatsapp forwards that they know or get, practices they have been following etc.
 The doctors and users can vote and it will show on the post as how many doctors and users support it and how many are against it
 It has a feature of storing your health history, if you were sick anytime.
-It has a ask section it yu want to keep things private and ask the doubts directly to doctors from that field It also has a feature of health news
+It has a ask section it yu want to keep things private and ask the doubts directly to doctors from that field.
+It also has a feature of health news.
 A dashboard for the user